Our services can be separated into the following categories:

 We work onsite and in partnership with mainstream secondary schools.
 We work to increase knowledge within settings through onsite bespoke training, in addition to external CPD events we run throughout the year.
 Having a service level agreement with us opens up more opportunities for us to work with mainstream secondary schools through flexible access to our training and multidisciplinary team.

 Our training is available on and off site for education settings and organisations in relation to health, psychology and education.

-Our services can be commissioned through a service level agreement or on a standalone basis.
+Our services can be commissioned through a service level agreements or on a standalone basis.
 Commissioning our services through a service level agreement facilitates our multidisciplinary, joined-up, holistic approach.
 Service level agreements are bespoke for all budgets and requirements.
 To arrange a discussion about options for a service level agreement then please get in touch to talk to a member of our team.

 Referring to our services is swift and simple and can be done online , via email on firstname.lastname@example.org or by calling us on 0330 088 8408.
 We have an open referral criteria so we can help all areas and levels of need.

 Our services can be funded through a variety of ways.